alexanderreiprich/fishbase/README.md

 1. Clone repository
 2. Install dependencies for both client and server with `npm install` in the respective directories
-3. On mac: Navigate to server/db/ and run `mysql -u root -p < setup.sql` on windows: use mysql workbench to execute the script
+3. On Mac: Navigate to server/db/ and run `mysql -u root -p < setup.sql`

+   On Windows: use MySQL Workbench to execute the script
-4. Make sure the created database is running by logging into mysql `mysql -u root -p` and entering SHOW PROCESSLIST you can check if fishbase exists
+4. Make sure the created database is running by logging into MySQL `mysql -u root -p` and entering SHOW PROCESSLIST you can check if fishbase exists
 5. add database details to /server/.env file as follows:

-   MYSQLHOST=localhost # or any other IP you want the database to be running on MYSQLPORT=<port> # the port you want the database to be running on - 3000 is taken by the server MYSQLUSER=<user> # the user you chose on mysql install MYSQLPASSWORD=<password> # the password you chose on mysql install, comment this line out if there is no password MYSQLDATABASE=fishbase
+   MYSQLHOST=localhost # or any other IP you want the database to be running on

+   MYSQLPORT=3306 # the port you want the database to be running on - 3000 is taken by the app, 3001 is taken by the server

+   MYSQLUSER=<user> # the user you chose on mysql install

+   MYSQLPASSWORD=<password> # the password you chose on mysql install, comment this line out if there is no password

+   MYSQLDATABASE=fishbase

    JWT_SECRET=<jwt>; (at this time you can use the default token from jwt.io)

-6. Execute 'addImgs' script in server/package.json `npm run addImgs` to add images
+6. Execute 'addImgs' script in server/package.json `npm run addImgs` to add the images
 7. Run `npm run start` in both the client and server directories
 8. The app is now available on http://localhost:3000/